watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

     ![In this screenshot of a Cloud Shell window, sudo usermod -aG docker $USER has been typed and run at the command prompt.
 Errors appear in the window.](media/b4-image29.png)

-12. For the user permission changes to take effect, exit the SSH session by typing 'exit', then press \<Enter\>.
+12. For the user permission changes to take effect, exit the SSH session by typing `exit`, then press \<Enter\>.
 Reconnect to the build agent VM using SSH as you did in the previous task.

 13. Repeat the Docker version command, and note the output now shows the server version as well.